-Our dedicated team of staff bring both professional expertise and lived experience, creating a safe, supportive, and culturally grounded environment for tāne on their healing and rehabilitation journeys.
-We also welcome volunteers who are committed to contributing their skills, compassion, and aroha to support men in recovery and positive reintegration.
+Our team brings both professional skills and lived experience.
+Together, we create a safe, supportive, and culturally grounded space for tāne on their healing and rehabilitation journeys.

 Dr. Alexander Stevens II